shivannis/xandr-docs-public/xandr-docs/articles/invest/enable-cross-device-targeting-and-measurement-for-a-line-item.md

 The **Cross-Device** pull-down menu appears in the **Audience & Location Targeting** section.
 It is disabled by default.

 > [!NOTE]
 > Cross-device targeting carries a cost-per-mille (CPM) or cost-per-thousand-impressions charge, which is noted next to the name of the identity provider you select.
-Xandr clears this charge with the data provider, and it is included in your total costs in reporting.
+Microsoft Advertising clears this charge with the data provider, and it is included in your total costs in reporting.
 > [!WARNING]
 > Cross-device functionality is available to sellers when running line items that purchase inventory from the ad exchange using RTB.
 It's not available when sellers are running managed campaigns on their own inventory.